Zinoirene/JUST-DRINKS-LTD-SALES-ANALYSIS/README.md

 Data Visualization - PowerBI

-# Questions
+## Questions

-What is the gender breakdown of employees in the company?
-What is the race/ethnicity breakdown of employees in the company?
+a.
+What is the total Sales Dollars and percentage breakdown of wine and spirits?
-What is the age distribution of employees in the company?
+What is the total Sales Dollars for wine?
-How many employees work at headquarters versus remote locations?
-What is the average length of employment for employees who have been terminated?
+What is the total Sales Dollars for spirits?
-How does the gender distribution vary across departments and job titles?
-What is the distribution of job titles across the company?
+What is the percentage breakdown of wine sales compared to total sales?
-Which department has the highest turnover rate?
-What is the distribution of employees across locations by state?
+What is the percentage breakdown of spirits sales compared to total sales?
-How has the company's employee count changed over time based on hire and term dates?
+b.
+What is the most popular Size for wine and for spirits based on Sales Dollars and Quantity?
+What is the most popular size for wine based on Sales Dollars?
+What is the most popular size for wine based on Quantity?
+What is the most popular size for spirits based on Sales Dollars?
-What is the tenure distribution for each department?
+What is the most popular size for spirits based on Quantity?
+c.
+Which Stores have the highest and lowest average sales price for wine and spirits?
+Which store has the highest average sales price for wine?
+Which store has the lowest average sales price for wine?
+Which store has the highest average sales price for spirits?
+Which store has the lowest average sales price for spirits?